jpuopolo67/proctor/README.md

 * Starter configuration file
 * VIM editor

-This Docker image was created for Linux-based systems and is not compatiable with Windows.
+This Docker image was created for Linux-based systems and is not compatible with Windows.
 To use this image:

 * Make sure you have [Docker](https://www.docker.com/) installed and running on your local machine
 * Download the image from the Docker Hub registry:<br/>
-`docker pull jpuopolo/proctor`
+`docker pull jpuopolo/proctor:latest`

 Before running a container based on this image, select a _local directory on your host_ where you can keep data that will persist between container runs.
 After editing the starter `.proctor.cfg` file, you